oroinc/documentation/backend/setup/dev-environment/community-edition.rst

    [mysqld]
    default-authentication-plugin=mysql_native_password

-For the changes to take effect, restart MySQL server by running:
+For the changes to take effect, restart the MySQL server by running:

 .. code-block:: bash